Naqada III: Penile sheaths

 Statuette E.174 with penile sheath, Hierakonpolis.
-Nagada III (3300–3000 BC) – Early Dynastic, Dynasty I (3000–2890 BC).
+Naqada III (3300–3000 BC) – Early Dynastic, Dynasty I (3000–2890 BC).

 Numerous male statuettes from the Naqada I-III period are shown displaying penile sheaths, a characteristic attribute of many hunter-gatherer societies.
 Such depictions appear in Hierakonpolis, Abydos, on the Gebel el-Arak Knife, or on the golden statuettes of Tell el-Farkha.
 They were held in place by leather strings tied at the waist, and possible at the bottom as well.

-It has been suggested that many of the decorated rhinoceros tusks also found in tombs of the period may be the very penile sheaths depicted in these statuettes, or at least symbolic representations of them.
+It has been suggested that many of the decorated hippopotamus tusks also found in tombs of the period may be the very penile sheaths depicted in these statuettes, or at least symbolic representations of them.
 Penile sheath (karnatiw) may also have been used for medical reasons, in a mistaken attempt to avoid schistosomiasis and contamination by cercariae.

 Pottery vessels

 Naqada II pottery mainly uses two types of clay.
 First, a grey clay from the alluvium of the Nile, which is rich in ferrous oxide and becomes red to brown upon firing in an oxidizing environment.
 Second, a clay of limestone origin or marly (a mix limestone and clay), obtained from regular rivers and wadis, which is yellowish to white due to its high content in calcium, and becomes creamy upon firing.
 Most potteries of the Naqada III period used the second type.

-Naqada III practiced to various extents most of the types of pottery known from the Naqada period, but most of the production tended to be monochrome, with sometimes simple designs in relief.
+Naqada III practiced, to various extents, most of the types of pottery known from the Naqada period, but most of the production tended to be monochrome, with sometimes simple designs in relief.
 Naqada III was categorized chronologically by Petrie from SD ("Sequence Date") 63 to 76: